 - After that, he acted in the Devi Sharma’s super hit film ‘King Kong’ (1962).

 - According to him, his command over languages was poor, and therefore, tutors had been kept teaching him Urdu and Hindi.

-- In 1963, the director Mohammed Hussain & producer Vinod Doshi of the film ‘Faulad’ wanted to sign a famous actress to act opposite “Dara Singh,” but no one was ready to act opposite him.
+- In 1963, the film director Mohammed Hussain & film producer Vinod Doshi of the film ‘Faulad’ wanted to sign a famous actress to act opposite “Dara Singh,” but no one was ready to act opposite him.
 Then, they signed actress “Mumtaz” who used to play minor roles at that time.
 The film became a hit at the box office.

 - After that, Dara Singh acted in over 16 films with actress “Mumtaz,” and among them, 10 films were hit at the box-office.
 They were the highest paid B-Grade actors of that time, and his fee was ₹4 lakh per film.

 - In 1968, he defeated “Lou Thesz” of America and became the ‘World Wrestling Champion.’
 Before him, Gama Pehalwan was the only Indian wrestler to win the World Championship.

 - In 1978, he founded the ‘Dara Film Studio’ in Mohali, Punjab, India.

 - His last film as a lead actor was ‘Rustom’ (1982).
 After that, Dara Singh played character roles in the films.